Mick Harvey (umpire): Umpiring career

 Harvey's other Test match was between Australia and the West Indies at the MCG during the Christmas-New Year period of 1979–80.
-It was won by the visitors by 10 wickets, with a bowling attack of Andy Roberts, Michael Holding, Colin Croft, and Joel Garner proving too powerful for their hosts.
-Harvey's colleague was Tony Crafter.
+It was won by the visitors by 10 wickets, with a bowling attack of Andy Roberts, Michael Holding, Colin Croft, and Joel Garner proving too powerful for the hosts.
+Harvey's on-field colleague in the match was Tony Crafter.
 Harvey also stood in four ODIs played during the inaugural World Series Cup that season, which involved England, Australia and the West Indies.
 He presided in three of the round-robin matches, the third of which was between the two visiting teams at the Gabba.
 It was the only time that Harvey umpired a match at his adopted home ground.
 He later presided over the first match of the finals series, between the West Indies and England at the MCG.
 This was his sixth and final appointment at ODI level.
 Harvey also officiated three Shield matches, Queensland's tour match against England and one of their domestic one-dayers during the season.

 The following season, Harvey presided over four of the five home Shield matches, a tour match by India, and a domestic one-dayer, but was overlooked for an international fixture.
 Harvey's final fixtures were during the 1981–82 season.
 He officiated in two matches hosted by Queensland in November, a Shield match and a one-dayer, both against Queensland.
 Altogether, he umpired 31 first-class and 13 List A matches in his career.
 He continued to umpire interstate matches at youth level until 1988 and stood in six finals the first grade of Queensland's local competition.